Attendance

 • It is the responsibility of all staff to report to the Manager/Deputy each day regarding lateness/absence or if a child leaves our setting unexpectedly.

-• If we cannot get hold of you after several missed sessions, we may contact other professionals (Health Visitor/Siblings schools/ family Social Worker, particularly in the cases of our more vulnerable families) to ensure you and your child are safe.
+• If we cannot get hold of you after several missed sessions, we will use your emergency contacts to establish contact and may contact other professionals (Health Visitor/Siblings schools/ family Social Worker, particularly in the cases of our more vulnerable families) to ensure you and your child are safe.

-• If there is a Safeguarding concern the Manager and/or Deputy, would follow our Safeguarding procedure and phone MASH (see our Safeguarding Policy).
+• If there is a Safeguarding concern the Manager and/or Deputy, would follow our Safeguarding procedure and phone Children’s Resource Service (see our Safeguarding Policy).

 • If you are planning holidays during term time you must let us know in advance so we can record this in our register.